Good Times (Roll Deep song)

-"Good Times" is a single by London-based grime music collective Roll Deep, which features vocals by Jodie Connor.
-It was released for digital download on 25 April 2010 on Relentless / Virgin Records.
+"Good Times" is a song by London-based grime music collective Roll Deep, which features vocals by Jodie Connor.
+It was released as a single via digital download on 25 April 2010 on Relentless / Virgin Records.
 The MCs who make an appearance in the song are Wiley, Breeze, Brazen and Scratchy.
-The song was produced by Takeover Entertainment producer David Dawood and the chorus topline was written by David Dawood, Jodie Connor & Charlotte.
-It has been parodied by Chris Moyles and Dave Vitty as "Good Rhyme" by artist Roll Deeper.
+The song was produced by Takeover Entertainment producer David Dawood and the chorus topline was written by David Dawood, Jodie Connor and Charlotte.
+It has been parodied by Chris Moyles and Dave Vitty as "Good Rhyme" as the artist Roll Deeper.

 Critical reception

 Nick Levine of Digital Spy gave the song a positive review stating:

 2010 has already thrown up some pretty original pop hits (Plan B's 'She Said', Ellie Goulding's 'Starry Eyed'), some pretty classy ones Kelis's 'Acapella', Alicia Keys's 'Empire State of Mind Part II', and some that, though neither of these things, pretty much do the business regardless.
 'Good Times', the new tune from London grime crew Roll Deep, falls firmly into that last category.